 semesters” (total transfer credit hours divided by 15 with standard rounding

-1) Sarah M. came to NAU as a new freshman in fall 2013.
-At the beginning of Reapplication in March 2014, Sarah has had two NAU semesters (fall 2013 and spring 2014).
-She would be in the Priority 1 room selection.
+1) Ryan M. came to NAU as a new freshman in fall 2014.
+At the beginning of Reapplication in April 2015, Ryan has had two NAU semesters (fall 2014 and spring 2015).
+He would be in the Priority 1 room selection.

-2) Bob S. transferred to NAU in spring 2012 and brought in 33 transfer credits.
-At the beginning of Reapplication in March 2014, Bob has had five NAU semesters (spring 2012, fall 2012, spring 2013, fall 2013 and spring 2014) plus two “estimated transfer semesters” (33 divided by 15 = 2.2 which is then rounded to 2).
-Therefore Bob’s total semesters of enrollment would equal seven (5 NAU + 2 estimated transfer semesters).
-He would be in the Priority 4 room selection.
+2) Sarah B. transferred to NAU in spring 2013 and brought in 33 transfer credits.
+At the beginning of Reapplication in April 2015, Sarah has had five NAU semesters (spring 2013, fall 2013, spring 2014, fall 2014 and spring 2015) plus two “estimated transfer semesters” (33 divided by 15 = 2.2 which is then rounded to 2).
+Therefore Sarah’s total semesters of enrollment would equal seven (5 NAU + 2 estimated transfer semesters).
+She would be in the Priority 4 room selection.

 While submitting their online application students are able to use the Roommate Search/Selection step to search for potential roommates, request roommates, and accept/decline roommate requests.
 Note that roommate requests have to be accepted prior to being able to place them in a room with you.